kimchitsigai/Articles-and-Tutorials/exim_send-only_mail_server.md

 A Message Transfer Agent, or Mail Transfer Agent, transfers electronic mail messages from one computer to another.
 An MTA implements both the client (sending) and server (receiving) portions of the Simple Mail Transfer Protocol (SMTP).

 Another popular MTA is [Postfix](https://www.digitalocean.com/community/articles/how-to-install-and-setup-postfix-on-ubuntu-12-04), but users that do not require a full-fledged mail server prefer the Exim send-only mail server because it is lightweight, compared to other MTAs.
-Thus, Exim is a good choice for WordPress installations.
+Thus, Exim is a good choice for WordPress installations or server-monitoring apps that need to send email notifications.

 ## Prerequisites